department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/post-mortem/ppms-outage-june-2020.md

 ## What happened?
 _Brief description/summary of failure_
-- On June 16, 2020, the Facility Locator experienced a brief Community Provider Locator outage, causing searches for Community care providers to be  unavailable.
+- On June 16, 2020, the Facility Locator experienced a outage to the Community Provider Locator feature where searches for Community care providers resulted in the application "spinnning" and then failing to return any results.
-- Remaining features including Urgent Care locator remained functional.
+- Remaining search features VA Health (all subtypes), VA Benefits, Urgent care provider, Cemetery, and Vet Center remained fully functional.

 ## Background
 _What context is needed to understand this situation?_